(Text and URLs blurred to protect the innocent).Tags for This Post: Copy, Fun, Sponsored Placement (PPC), Text, friday fun

 What about if Google decides that “Libertarian” means the same as “Republican”?
-Anyone’s blood boiling yet?Tags for This Post: new york times, google, conversion rate, vegan recipes, dollars to pounds
+Anyone’s blood boiling yet?Tags for This Post: vegan recipes, current exchange rate, new york times, conversion rate, dollars to pounds, google

 “Analytics says traffic is down!
 I thought SEO was supposed to INCREASE our traffic?”

 UntouchableMarketing gets an email like the above (paraphrased) every once in a while.
 The first few times this happens it can be nerve-wracking, but I’m more jaded now and I know that 99% of the time there is nothing to worry about.